javelit/docs/content/kb/FAQ/_index.md

 # FAQ

+We will add frequently asked questions about using Jeamlit here.
+In the meantime, please [open an issue](https://github.com/jeamlit/jeamlit/issues) or [open a discussion thread](https://github.com/jeamlit/jeamlit/discussions) in the Github project.

+If you feel something important is missing that everyone needs to know, please [open a doc issue](https://github.com/jeamlit/docs/issues) or [submit a doc pull request](https://github.com/jeamlit/docs/pulls) and we'll be happy to review it!

+{/*

 Here are some frequently asked questions about using Streamlit.
 If you feel something important is missing that everyone needs to know, please [open an issue](https://github.com/streamlit/docs/issues) or [submit a pull request](https://github.com/streamlit/docs/pulls) and we'll be happy to review it!

 - [Sanity checks](/knowledge-base/using-streamlit/sanity-checks)